 - An L-shaped bench with chairs on the other two sides.

 - A U-shaped bench surrounding three sides of the table, and an optional chair on the remaining side.

 - 2 benches facing each other, and an optional chair on the side opposite the wall.

 Remember to be creative — to truly love your kitchen, you have to make it your own!

-For more information on kitchen seating and the remodeling process, please see our kitchen remodeling guide.
+For more information on kitchen seating and the remodeling process, please see our How to Resources page.